mmistakes/minimal-mistakes/_posts/2015-01-1-Chipotle-locations.md

 	<figcaption></figcaption>
 </figure>

 Once I understood the variables, I decided to run a logistic regression to obtain the probabilty of having a Chipotle store.
+The probability \\( \pi \\) is determined by the following equation:

 \\(\pi(x)= \frac{1}{1+e^{-\beta X}} \\)